dangerpotter/falcor-pipelines/README.md

    sh ./start.sh
    ```

 Once the server is running, set the OpenAI URL on your client to the Pipelines URL.
-This unlocks the full capabilities of Pipelines, integrating any Python library and creating custom workflows tailored to your needs.
+This unlocks the full capabilities of Falcor Pipelines, integrating any Python library and creating custom workflows tailored to your needs.

 ## 📂 Directory Structure and Examples